wp-plugins/nextgen-facebook/readme.txt

 1. Images from `<img/>` HTML tags in the Post or Page content text.
 1. A default image defined in the NGFB plugin settings.

 NGFB was specifically written to support images from NextGEN Galleries, but also works just as well with the WordPress Media Library. **The NextGEN Gallery plugin is not required to use this plugin** -- all options and features work just as well without it.
-NGFB can detect images of varying sizes, embedded videos, and include one or more of each in your Open Graph property tags.
-Here's an example of Open Graph meta property tags for a Post on my website titled [WordPress Caching and Plugins for Performance](http://surniaulula.com/2012/12/01/wordpress-caching-and-plugins-for-performance/).
+NGFB can detect images of varying sizes, embedded videos, and include one or more of each in your Open Graph property tags (see the [FAQ](http://wordpress.org/extend/plugins/nextgen-facebook/faq/) for an example of Open Graph property tags).

+NextGEN Facebook Open Graph (NGFB) is being actively developed and supported.
+You can review the [FAQ](http://wordpress.org/extend/plugins/nextgen-facebook/faq/) and [Other Notes](http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/) pages for additional setup information.
+If you have questions or suggestions, post them on the NGFB [Support Page](http://wordpress.org/support/plugin/nextgen-facebook).

+== Installation ==

+*Using the WordPress Dashboard*

+1. Login to your weblog
+1. Go to Plugins
+1. Select Add New
+1. Search for *NextGEN Facebook Open Graph*
+1. Select Install
+1. Select Install Now
+1. Select Activate Plugin

+*Manual*

+1. Download and unzip the plugin
+1. Upload the entire nextgen-facebook/ folder to the /wp-content/plugins/ directory
+1. Activate the plugin through the Plugins menu in WordPress

+Once activated, you don't have to configure any settings for NGFB to automatically start adding Open Graph meta tags to your pages.

+Some plugin options are available under the *Settings / NextGEN Facebook* admin menu to select a default image, include social buttons in your content, change the shared thumbnail image size, etc.

+== Frequently Asked Questions ==

+= Q. What do Open Graph property tags look like? =

+Open Graph property tags are added to the `<head>` section of webpages.
+Here's an example of the Open Graph meta property tags for a Post on my website titled [WordPress Caching and Plugins for Performance](http://surniaulula.com/2012/12/01/wordpress-caching-and-plugins-for-performance/).

 `
 <!-- NextGEN Facebook Open Graph Meta Tags BEGIN -->